Visiting Zion in May

 Learn all about what to expect visiting Zion National Park in May

-May is a great time of year to visit Zion National Park.
-The valley of Zion Canyon is lush with green flora, the Virgin River is rushing quick and clean, and wildlife is frolicking in the warm sun.
+May is an excellent time of year to visit Zion National Park.
+The valley of Zion Canyon is lush with green flora, the Virgin River is rushing quickly and cleanly, and wildlife is frolicking in the warm sun.
 There are many benefits to visiting Zion in May, as well as some drawbacks.
-If you are able to visit the park in May, you are sure to have a fantastic trip, and leave with an appreciation for the beauty and magnitude of Zion.
+If you can visit the park in May, you will have a fantastic trip and leave with an appreciation for the beauty and magnitude of Zion.

 Benefits of Visiting Zion in May

 The biggest benefit of visiting Zion in May is the breathtaking scenery.
-The classic red, pink and cream rocks of Zion, contrasted against the lush green cottonwoods, junipers, grasses and other plants.
-As the snow melts at high elevation, the Virgin River is fed with clean, aqua blue water, creating another beautiful contrast in the valley.
-It is truly breathtaking in Zion in the spring.
-The lighting in May can create marvelous sunrises and sunsets, and is a great time of year for photography.
+Zion’s classic red, pink, and cream rocks contrasted against the lush green cottonwoods, junipers, grasses, and other plants are nothing short of gorgeous.
+As the snow melts at high elevations, the Virgin River is fed with clean, aqua-blue water, creating another beautiful contrast in the valley.
+Wildflowers are in full bloom, and the desert is alive with animal and plant life.
+It is genuinely breathtaking in Zion in the spring.
+The lighting in May can create marvelous sunrises and sunsets, and it is an excellent time of year for photography.
+Wildlife is also out and about this time of year, with the mule deer growing new antlers and the big horn sheep lambs running with the herd.
+Reptiles, amphibians, and small mammals will be out and more active, and some of the larger animals will be willing to spend more energy on play instead of conserving it for warmth.
+Watch for these animals running across the road or sunbathing on a trail.
+You won’t want to miss getting some pictures of the park’s amazing wildlife.

 Drawbacks of Visiting in May

-3. Go on a picnic: avoid the eateries at busy eating times, and choose to go on a picnic instead.
+3. Go on a picnic: Avoid the eateries at busy eating times and go on a picnic instead.
 You can stop at the grocery in Springdale before heading into the park.
 There are wonderful places along the river and in the shadows of the cliffs above you for a picnic meal.

 Things To Do In May